-Meetings notes are on the OBIS web site from the seven meetings so far.
-The next meeting will be in November 2018 at Oostende, Belgium.
+Meetings notes are on the OBIS web site from the none meetings so far.
+The next meeting SG-OBIS-10 will be online early December 2021 in Belgium.

 To extend and enrich the types of data that can be published to OBIS, the OBIS Data Content Enhancement Task Team (DataTT) devised a revision and extension to Darwin Core to handle events (e.g. trawls) and associated abiotic data (See Resources for the publication).
 There are current efforts to publish data using this new format.
 For example, the Australian node has published seabird observation datasets that incorporate sea and air measurements and bird behaviour observations.
 An instance of this is the RV Investigator Voyage IN2016_T02 Seabird Observations, Australia (2017) on the OBISAU IPT and online at OBIS.